 When I lived in Miami for much of the 2000s, Cuban exiles described the fine, snow white sands of Varadero as if they had just come from a day at the beach and were not describing a place they hadn't seen in more than a half-century.

 Then I moved to Cuba in 2012 and discovered that in typical Cuban fashion nearly everyone disagreed about which beaches were the best the island had to offer.

 Many experienced beach goers swore that Cayo Largo del Sur -- an island off the southern coast -- had the most incredible beaches in Cuba.

-And though I had traveled across the entire island countless times in the past six years, I'd never visited Cayo Largo.
+And though I had traveled across the entire island countless times in the past seven years, I'd never visited Cayo Largo.

 En route to paradise